xiaoxiae/slama.dev/_posts/2022-07-19-plotting-and-3d-scenes.md

 ---
-title: Manim – 3D and the Other Graphs
+title: Manim – Plotting and 3D Scenes
 category: "Manim"
 category_icon: /assets/category-icons/manim.svg
 css: manim
 category_part: 4
 redirect_from:
 - /manim/4/
+- /manim/3d-and-the-other-graphs/
 excerpt: In this part of the series, we'll take a look at Manim's tools for 3D animations and also at plotting all sorts of graphs.
 ---